 Law Enforcement Officers, Police Crime Analysts, and Prosecutors will first learn about the proper way to seize, preserve, and analyze Mobile Phones.
 Mobile Forensic Tools such as Graykey, Cellebrite, and Axiom will be discussed.
 Students will be instructed on data that is stored on Apple and Android devices.
-Mobile phone location history using Advertiser ID location information, Apple iOS locations, and Google location history will be discussed and how this data can be used in unsolved and Cold Case Investigations.
+Mobile phone location history using Advertiser ID location information, Apple iOS locations, and Google location history will be discussed.
+Google Geofence Data will be discussed and how this data can be used in unsolved and Cold Case Investigations.
 This course will be a hands-on class where students will work with Cellebrite reader and a forensic mapping tool to analyze Apple and Google location data.